Common Problems with Hydrangeas and How to Fix Them

 6. Stains on the leaves.
 This is usually fungus and can be solved with sulfur.
 If there are few, it is best to cut them off.

 7. Leaves with cobwebs.
-They indicate a too dry environment.
+They indicate a too-dry environment.
 Remove them by hand and spray the leaf.
-Sometimes caused by spider mites.
+Spider mites sometimes cause them.

 8. Shoots with insects: aphids, mealybugs, or green flies.
 Wash the plant well and apply neem oil for plant or insecticide spikes.